 4) Make sure all faucets are working properly.
 No one likes to see a drippy water faucet.
 If they are old and unfashionable, change them out with newer inexepensive faucets.

 5) Make sure the toilets are not running.

 6) Make sure all lightbulbs have been changed to attractive bulbs (no CFLs) and that all are working and free of dirt and debris.
 Otherwise buyer’s inspector will tell buyers to bring an electrician to make all lights operable.
 They don’t carry spare bulbs for testing.
 Also, good lighting can make a home look cozier and prettier.
 Bad lighting just makes everything look uglier.

-7) Make sure washer and dryer is working or remove them if they don’t.
+7) Make sure washer and dryer are working or remove them if they don’t.

 8) Make sure you have all of your current HOA docs including any amendments, master insurance policy, rules and regulations, minutes from board meetings and current year operating budget and balance sheet.
 You will be asked for these things and you don’t want to wait until that moment to try to get these items.

 9) Check smoke detectors.
 Make sure they have new batteries if they are not hardwired and get rid of the ugly yellow ones and replace them with new white ones.

 10) Deep clean and declutter (refrigerator, closets, storage area) Condo buyers are usually downsizing and worried about containing all of their possessions.
 You don’t want them to open up your storage area and see things stacked on top of each other.
 Nothing says this place is to darn small that a storage unit piled high, ditto for your linen closet.
 Pack up anything seasonal or that you won’t need right away and store offsite..
 Also clean out the cabinets under sinks and in laundry room.
 Chances are you have many duplicates of cleaning supplies that you don’t use.